A Comprehensive Study for Edge Detection: Ideal-Prior Guidance Learning, High-Precision Architecture, and Better Distinguishability Evaluation Benchmark: Discussion

-Essentially, the distinction between edges and textures is based on response intensity to specific criteria, such as gradients.
-However, textural regions can also produce high responses, leading to false positives.
-SDPED addresses this issue through the use of CSDB, which can be viewed as an averaging mechanism across multiple SDB responses.
-This design reinforces pixels consistently identified as edges across multiple layers while suppressing less reliable responses.
-If a pixel exhibits a high response in only a single SDB layer but low responses in others, its final response is attenuated due to the skipping connections.
-As a result, SDPED effectively preserves only the most consistent edge responses while minimizing the influence of textural noise.
+Essentially, the distinction between edges and textures is based on response intensity to specific criteria, such as gradients, but textural regions can also produce high responses, leading to false positives.
+Here, the CSDB structure acts as an implicit consistency-filtering mechanism.
+Because it cascades multiple SDB blocks with skipping connections, the final prediction effectively reinforces pixels that are consistently identified as edges across multiple processing stages.
+If a textural pixel produces a high gradient response in only a single layer but lacks consistency in subsequent blocks, its final response is attenuated through the integration mechanism.
+This design encourages the preservation of more reliable edge responses, effectively filtering out sporadic textural noise that often plagues shallower or non-cascaded models.